Punvireakroth/Survey/README.md

 ## Installing the project

+### Requirement

 Project can be install using `git commands`, `Node` and `npm`

+- `git` and `github`:
+  - You will need to register `SSH` key with your github account.
+  - One more method is to simply signin to your github account during the project cloning.

 ### Install using Node and npm